data-steve/data-steve.github.io/_posts/2016-06-01-nlp-on-commencement-addresses.md

-Vocativ did an interesting [analysis of the President’s State of the Union (SOTU) speeches](http://www.vocativ.com/interactive/usa/us-politics/presidential-readability/).
+Vocativ did an interesting [analysis of the President’s State of the Union (SOTU) speeches](http://www.vocativ.com/interactive/usa/us-politics/presidential-readability/), which we heard about via [Partially Derative podcast](http://www.partiallyderivative.com/).
 They showed that across the past couple hundred years and many Presidents, SOTU speeches have been targeted at audiences with lower and lower education levels.